sphinx-contrib/sphinxcontrib-versioning/docs/tutorial.rst

     sphinx-versioning -r feature_branch push gh-pages . docs

-Again you can find more information about all of the options by running with ``-help`` but just for convenience:
+Again you can find more information about all of the options at :ref:`settings` or by running with ``-help`` but just for convenience:

 * ``gh-pages`` is obviously the branch that will hold generated HTML docs.
 * ``.`` is the path relative to the git root directory in the ``gh-pages`` branch where HTML files will be placed.
 If